the-wright-jamie/lifeline/README.md

 # _Lifeline_

 _Lifeline_ is a single page web application that allows you to select dependencies from [endoflife.date](https://endoflife.date/) and view important information about them in an all-in-one easy-to-use dashboard.
+Read [more info here](https://the-wright-jamie.dev/lifeline/#/about)!

 ## How to use